mongoid/mongoid-site/README.md

 Clone this repo and run `bundle install`.
 Then run `bundle exec middleman` to start the server at http://localhost:4567

+# How to deploy a new version of mongoid.org

+Clone the 'mongoid.github.io' submodule:
+`git submodule init; git submodule update`
+Then run `bundle exec rake`, to build the html version of the site.
+Commit and push the submodule:
+`cd build; git commit -am'Update website'; git push origin master`

 # Notes

 All pages are written in haml, and for consistency must stay that way.